 Source: Center for Disease Control and Prevention, National Center for Health Statistics.

 Today, a decade later, recent governmental statistics reveal that pain medication addiction is growing into a national epidemic.
 In 2009, government statistics indicated that over 5 million Americans were commonly abusing pain relievers.
-The most recent data from the DEA now estimates over 7 million people in the US are abusing prescription drugs.
-The death rate from painkillers is now over 15,000 people every year and that is a fourfold increase in less than a decade.
+Data from the DEA now estimates over 7 million people in the US are abusing prescription drugs.
+The death rate from painkillers is now over 15,000 people every year--a four-fold increase in less than a decade.
 Painkiller related deaths are now higher than cocaine and heroin combined.
 The most alarming aspect of these government reports was that the projected potential scope of the problem is the future.
 The reports indicated that for the first time (with the exception of nicotine and alcohol) that a substance was being widely used and abused by all groups in our society ranging in age from teenagers to senior citizens.
-When you stop and consider that more than 50 million Americans are believed to suffer from some sort of chronic pain, you realize how big our nation's pain medication epidemic could grow in the future.
+When you stop and consider that more than 50 million Americans are believed to suffer from some s-ort of chronic pain, you realize how big our nation's pain medication epidemic could grow in the future.

 Pain medication addiction technically falls under the much larger addiction category of prescription drug addiction.
 This is because pain medication starts out as a prescription that a doctor needs to write for their patient to legally obtain it.
 Pain medication addiction is unlike any other category of drug addiction because you don't need a drug dealer/pusher to obtain your drug of choice.
 In fact, many people who eventually develop a pain medication addiction originally obtained the drug completely legally from their doctor.
 In years past, many doctors were often too happy to prescribe, and many times over-prescribe, painkillers.
 Fortunately today, most medical professionals are very diligent and careful in prescribing and monitoring the use of pain medication by their patients.